cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

     </tbody>
 </table>

-### Water-Cooled Chilled Water Plant Measurement Point Locations
+### Water-cooled Chilled Water Plant Measurement Point Locations

 The measurement points for a water-cooled chilled water plant are schematically shown in Figure 6.
 In the figure, the pumps are vertical in-line pumps which have the same measurement points as the centrifugal pumps shown in the CHW loop (Figure 3).